-The nodes display is a projection when the seismic section is not located exactly at the center of the patch.
-Therefore, the nodes might be slightly shifted compared to the seismic event.
+The nodes display is a projection when the seismic section is not located exactly at the centre of the patch.
+Therefore, the nodes might be slightly shifted compared to the seismic events.
 The patches, which define the horizons, will follow the seismic events anyway.

-The user needs to click on the “Update” button at the bottom of the horizon list to refresh it.
-The marked horizons will appearlike below, with a M:
+The user needs to click on the Update button at the bottom of the horizon list to refresh it.
+The marked horizons will appear with a M

-If faults and/or no signal areas were used for the model grid generation, there will be voids at the location of the faults/no signal areas.
+If faults and/or exclusion zones were used for the Model-Grid generation, there will be voids at the location of the faults/exclusion zones.
 This is quite useful if the user does not want to generate the grid around salt domes for instance.
-If the user wants to have nodes at these locations, he must not use the faults/no signal area option.
+If the user wants to have nodes at these locations, they must not use the faults/exclusion zones option.

 A marked horizon is a horizon that the user decides to highlight using the M keyboard shortcut.
 It is displayed in colour.
 However, it is not a saved horizon.
 Horizons that are not marked are also taken into account and validated by pressing the Space bar.
 All horizons, marked and not marked, will be used to calculate the Geo-Model.